 The most economical means of transportation should be used when traveling on university business.
-This will be determined by the staff member and the department head based upon the total cost of the travel, efficient use of staff time should be taken into consideration when making this decision.
+The total cost of the travel and efficient use of staff time should be taken into consideration when making this decision.
 First class fares are not allowable for any mode of transportation.

 Travel expense reimbursement is limited to the lesser of expenses incurred from the departure point or from the "official station".
-The official station is defined as the location of the permanent office.
 The official station is defined as the location of the permanent office including the entire city or general area in which the "official station" is located.

 Only travel expenses related to University business are reimbursable.
-Reimbursement is not allowable for items provided free of charge (such as frequent flyer miles or award programs for hotel & car), items previously reimbursed or prepaid by University or other third-party source, or costs that will be paid/reimbursed from any other source.
+Reimbursement is not allowable for items provided free of charge (such as frequent flyer miles or loyalty award programs for air, hotel, car, etc.), items previously reimbursed, items prepaid by University, items paid/reimbursed by a third-party source, or costs that will be paid/reimbursed from any other source.
 The redemption of or purchase of points may be used to purchase or upgrade, however any charges related to redemption, purchase or use of frequent flier or loyalty points are not reimbursable.

-Reimbursement for business class (including economy plus/economy elite) is not allowable and will not be paid without approval by the Procurement Services Director prior to the purchase of the airfare.
+Reimbursement for higher fare ticket business class, including Southwest Business Select (except 14-Hour International exception) is not reimbursable without approval by the Director of Procurement Services prior to the purchase of the airfare.

 An exception to purchase a higher class ticket may be requested when one of the following conditions is met:

 - When use of other than coach class is necessary to accommodate a medical disability or other special need.
 For short-term medical conditions, this is approved on a trip by trip basis, and for ongoing conditions this can be approved annually for the Purdue fiscal year.

 - When exceptional security circumstances require other than coach class airline accommodations (i.e., use of coach class accommodations would endanger your life or University property);